Zingers, Questions and Answers

 Laughter and Fun

 We launched the Get Think Tanked Happy Hour with this exact purpose: addressing serious investment subjects with humility, authenticity and yes, a little fun during these difficult times.
-Given that, we were thrilled to raise a glass on February 25, 2021 and use the toasting word “Inflation.”
-And they said inflation would never come back.
+Given that, we were thrilled to raise a glass on March 4, 2021 and use the toasting word “Powell.”
+Because we felt the central banker wasn’t getting enough media coverage lately.

 Questions and Key Discussion Points